graceydb/HybridPageKit/HybridPageKit/Pods/WKWebViewExtension/README.md

 5. SafeEvaluateJS

-		Safe Evaluate JS And Retainify Webview For CallBack, and Make Sure CallBack IS NSString
+		Safe Evaluate JS And Retainify Webview For CallBack, and Make Sure CallBack IS NOT null

 6. ExternalNavigationDelegates